-From the first day of classes in February to the closing celebrations in November, 2025 was a year marked by learning, dialogue, and community.
+From the first day of classes in February, 2025 was a year marked by learning, dialogue, and community.
 It was a year of fresh beginnings, heartfelt farewells, and bold steps forward—both on campus and online.
 Along the way, we gathered for lectures and workshops, launched new initiatives, and celebrated milestones that shaped our shared life.

 Here’s a look back at how the year unfolded.